 Regular television-watching may cause the baby to focus predominantly on the on-screen program content, causing them to overlook real-world activities.
 It may affect brain development in the long run.
 Research indicates that television-watching offers no cognitive benefit to the baby, and there is no reason to let your baby watch television (2).

 2. Speech and language delays

 According to the American Academy of Pediatrics, on average, a parent speaks 940 words per hour when playing with their toddler.
 However, the number decreases to 770 just by switching on the television in the background with no one watching it (3).
-Therefore, the number of words you speak to your baby could significantly decrease if your baby is engrossed in watching television.
+Therefore, the number of words you speak to your baby could significantly decrease if your baby is engrossed in watching television programs such as cartoons.
 The effect could be multi-fold if your baby spends a major part of their waking hours watching TV.

 Babies learn the best when they interact with their parents and other caregivers.
 However, TV could take away the time, which could have been used in improving their language skills, affecting the baby’s speech and language skills eventually.